coq/coq/doc/sphinx/language/cic.rst

    \Fix~f_i\{f_1 :A_1':=t_1' … f_n :A_n':=t_n'\}

-with :math:`t_i'` (resp. :math:`A_i'`) representing the term :math:`t_i` abstracted (resp. generalized) with respect to the bindings in the context Γ_i , namely :math:`t_i'=λ Γ_i . t_i` and :math:`A_i'=∀ Γ_i , A_i`.
+with :math:`t_i'` (resp. :math:`A_i'`) representing the term :math:`t_i` abstracted (resp. generalized) with respect to the bindings in the context :math:`Γ_i`, namely :math:`t_i'=λ Γ_i . t_i` and :math:`A_i'=∀ Γ_i , A_i`.